Marble vs. Quartz: What’s the Best Option for Your Bathroom Countertops?

 What Fits Your Needs Best?

-As mentioned, this is the final deciding factor that will help you determine what surface to use for your bathroom countertops.
+As mentioned, this is the final deciding factor to help you determine what surface to use for your bathroom countertops.
 Ultimately, it’s a combination of form, function, and style that will help you decide if whether marble or quartz is right for the job.
 Consider the different factors discussed above.
 Another element to keep in mind:

-Quartz countertops cost about $80 per square foot, while marble could run as high as $150 per square foot, so there’s definitely a budget factor to consider here.
+Quartz countertops cost about $80 per square foot, while marble could run as high as $150 per square foot, so there’s a budget factor to consider here.

 Ultimately, the choice is yours, and now that you’ve got the facts, it will be an easy choice to make.